 Cisco BAC integrates the Secure Sockets Layer (SSL) version 3.0 and the Transport Layer Security (TLS) version 1.0 protocols into its CWMP ACS implementation.
 By using HTTP over SSL/TLS (also known as HTTPS), Cisco BAC provides confidentiality and data integrity, and allows certificate-based authentication between the various components.

-•Easy integration with back-end systems, via Cisco BAC mechanisms such as:
+•Easy integration with back-end systems, using Cisco BAC mechanisms such as:

-–The BAC Java API, which can be used to perform all provisioning and management operations.
+–The Cisco BAC Java API, which can be used to perform all provisioning and management operations.

-–The BAC publishing extensions, which are useful in writing RDU data into another database.
+–The Cisco BAC publishing extensions, which are useful in writing RDU data into another database.

-–The BAC Data Export tool, with which you can write device information from the BAC system to a file.
+–The Cisco BAC Data Export tool, with which you can write device information from the Cisco BAC system to a file.

-–The SNMP agent, which simplifies integration for monitoring BAC.
+–The SNMP agent, which simplifies integration for monitoring Cisco BAC.

 –The DPE command line interface, which simplifies local configuration when you use it to copy and paste commands.

 •Extensive server management: Cisco BAC provides extensive server performance statistics, thereby enabling monitoring and troubleshooting.